katiezinn/Stat545_Participation/README.md

 ### Header 3

-**what do these things do This is my testing out my readme page
+what do these things do

-`code text`
+**This is my testing out my readme page

 [www.google.ca]